boydavidtaga/neiro.io/_posts/2018-06-19-elixir-continious-integration-with-circleci.md

 ```
 {% endraw %}

-From now you can start new builds by signing up into CircleCI as it will run the
+Now you can start new builds by signing up into CircleCI as it will run the
 configuration and steps from your config.
 Every commit in any branch will run the
-build job and you will know if something wrong with your code.
+build job and you will know if something is wrong with your code.

 ## Deploying

-However, only one build job is not enough even for the simplest CI process.
+However, having only one build job is not enough even for the simplest CI process.
 Most often
 we need to make a staging/production release by using [Distillery](https://github.com/bitwalker/distillery).

-Let's continiue to fill up our configuration file by adding a new `deploy` job:
+Let's continue filling up our configuration file by adding a new `deploy` job:

 ```yaml
   deploy: